 St Kilda's dining stocks are rising.
 The freshly renovated Hotel Esplanade has queues around the block.
 Captain Baxter has installed new cheffing talent.
-And Circa, Melbourne's perennially hatted, great incubator of talent, which closed last year, is expected to reopen late this week as Prince Dining Room, a more casual being, but one with high ambitions regardless.
+And Circa, Melbourne's perennially hatted, great incubator of talent, which closed last year, opens this week as Prince Dining Room, a more casual being, but one with high ambitions regardless.

 The late Circa, which shaped the careers of chefs such as Michael Lambie, Matt Wilkinson, Philippa Sibley and Andrew McConnell, has shifted from "special occasion" restaurant to an accessible dining proposition with a local, sustainable and fire-driven bent.

-Executive chef Dan Hawkins (ex-Stokehouse) and head chef Dan Cooper (ex-Garden State Hotel) are pushing a coiffed but casual menu of burrata with compressed tomatoes, kingfish with macadamia cream and lemon, Flinders Island lamb skewers razzed by fermented green chilli sauce and roasted carrots dressed cannibalistically in their own tops-turned-pesto.
+Executive chef Dan Hawkins (ex-Stokehouse) and head chef Dan Cooper (ex-Garden State Hotel) are pushing a coiffed but casual menu of flatbreads topped with blistered tomatoes, zucchini and ashed goat's cheese, raw kingfish with macadamia cream, Flinders Island lamb skewers razzed by fermented green chilli sauce, and roasted carrots dressed cannibalistically in their own tops-turned-harissa.

 Not all in?
 Drinks and snacks can be had at the sweeping central bar.